 The term ‘fault tolerance’ refers to the ability of an automated system to continue operating when encountering some sort of failure.
-In cTrader Automate, fault tolerance means that cBot instances can keep running even when facing errors.
+For cTrader algos, fault tolerance means that processes hosting cBots and indicators can keep running even when facing errors.

 This article explains how fault tolerance works and describes the key benefits this feature offers to algo traders.
 Below, we provide its one-minute summary.

 Fault Tolerance in One Minute!

 - Under fault tolerance rules, when facing an exception, an algo will continue running.
 This feature makes cTrader algos even more stable and provides opportunities for refining how your code is executed.

 - Algos can now automatically output exceptions they encounter in the operations log, providing valuable information that you can use to refine your code.

 OnException(Exception exception)method to customise how your algos react to exceptions.
 Use this event handler to create reliable and effective extensions!

 In brief, fault tolerance ensures that all algos follow the rules detailed below.

 - When encountering an exception, an algo must continue running.